apike/nutri-score-calculator/README.md

 ## TODOS

-- Form doesn't scroll on mobile
-- Add Snickers
+- Add FAQ about protein
 - Form fields should select text when you select them
-- Fill item from image
+- Fill item from image (Gemini?)
 - Make nicer
-- Add add radio for "no milk", "skim milk", "2% milk"